kadenrettig/cottage-cheese/README.md

-# cottage cheese
+# Project: cottage-cheese

 This project will focus on:

-- Learn about JavaScript objects
+- Learning about JavaScript objects
-- Learn using JavaScript objects for state
+- Learning about using JavaScript objects for state
-- Learn to use array functions in your React code
+- Learning to use array functions in your React code

+# Access:
 Website: cottage-cheese.surge.sh